-After discussing how it could be fixed with members of a Threlkeld walking group we concluded it couldn’t and I was on my way further down the tracks.
-I didn’t have to go far to find the next obstacle:
+After discussing how it could be fixed with members of a passing Threlkeld walking group we concluded it couldn’t and I was on my way further down the tracks.
+I didn’t have to go far to find the next obstacle though.

 There is no bridge missing here.
 This is where the storm surge has undercut the bank on a bend in the River Greta to the point where the entire bank has collapsed taking the path with it.
 The resultant drop is at least ten feet.
 By clambering over a fence down to the right, into the field bordering the path this can be circumnavigated and the path picked up on the other side of the gap.